TheCuteOwl/Trap-Stealer/README.md

 It steal everything in ~4 Seconds

 Trap Stealer uses some W4sp Stealer code and some custom code as well.
 At least I don't try to say "I have coded everything" and I give credit.
+Same for the Obfuscator who is for Blank Grabber, just maked smaller and with less thing

 ## <a id="features"></a>🔰・Features
 ```